If your account has been infected with ransomware, there are a few steps you can take to make sure your account is safe.

 - The easiest way to do so is to use Dropbox Rewind to take your entire account or an entire folder back to a point in time before the ransomware occurred

-- This feature is only available to Dropbox Plus or Professional users.
+- This feature is only available to Dropbox Plus, Professional, and Business users.
 Learn how to upgrade your account.

 - You can also contact support for help rewinding